vincentbernat/dashkiosk/README.md

-# DashKiosk
+# Dashkiosk

-DashKiosk is a solution to manage dashboards on multiple screens.
+Dashkiosk is a solution to manage dashboards on multiple screens.
 It come as three components:

  1. A _receiver_ runs in a browser attached to each screen and will